Akrasia0/liz/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Open a Pull Request

 ## License

 MIT

+---

+Visit [akrasia.ai/liz](https://akrasia.ai/liz) to learn more.